pad52/oxygen-wpml-tools/README.md

 Tools for automating translation process between Oxygen builder and WPML

-Since I don't want to copy/paste every translated text field from a page to another inside the Oxygen Builder, I just made a very simple python script to automate at least the translation process.
+Since I don't want to copy/paste every translated text field from a page to another inside the Oxygen Builder, I made a very simple python script to automate at the translation process.
-(you will keep doing copy paste between the JSON of a page to the JSON of the translated page) Hope it helps someone.
+~~(you will keep doing copy paste between the JSON of a page to the JSON of the translated page)~~ I just made also a bash script to stop copy pasting and upload everything automatically.

-# oxy_translator.py
-Script that can import/export contents and links from/to an Oxygen JSON file to/from a CSV file.

-Usage is the following:
+So now the method is the following:

-    Go to the Original, not translated page in the "Edit page" Wordpress backend (!not Edit with Oxygen), Copy the JSON tab content (Yes you need to have the page ready, done with oxygen) Paste it to file.
-I am using the Linux command line: "xclip -selection clipboard -o > original.json" Run the script: "./oxy_translator.py -o original.json original.csv" Edit original.csv filling the "translation" column and save it, for example in translated.csv Run the script: "./oxy_translator.py -i original.json translated.csv translated.json Copy the content of translated.json to clipboard.
-Using Linux "cat translated.json | xclip -selection clipboard" Go to the Translated page in the "Edit page" Wordpress backend Paste your clipboard in the JSON tab content.
-    Save!

-TODO:

-    Better handling of command line options (in order to enable fuzzyness, debugging etc.)
-    ~~Export in a single .POT file,~~
-    ~~import from single .PO file in order to use normal translation softwares.~~
+1) Upload _oxy_json_exporter.php_ and execute on your website.
+2) Download JSON files.
+3) Extract POT file with _oxy_translator.py_
+4) Translate with your favorite tool and get .PO files
+5) Use _bulk_run-upload-po2jsons.sh_ in order to translate and upload translated text.
+6) Enjoy!

+Hope it helps someone.

 # oxy_json_exporter.php
 Script that dumps from the database every JSON in every language

 Usage is the following:

-    Upload the script in wp-content/plugins inside your wp installation visit the script address from the browser or from the command line using php interpreter download the JSONs generated
+    Upload the script inside your wp installation visit the script address from the browser or from the command line using php cli download the JSONs generated.

 TODO:

-    BUG fixes!
-    transform in a WP plugin or in something that can be used remotely (using REST API).
+    transform in a WP plugin or in something that can be used remotely.

+# oxy_translator.py
+Script that can import/export contents and links from/to an Oxygen JSON file to/from a CSV/POT/PO file.

+Usage is the following:

+Method 1) extract a POT file out from a JSON file ./oxy_translator.py -p $SOURCE.json $DEST.pot

+Method 2) translate a SOURCE_JSON file using a .PO file into a new DEST_JSON file ./oxy_translator.py -j $SOURCE_JSON $PO_FILE $DEST_JSON

+CSV Methods are deprecated and should not be used anymore.

+# bulk_run-jsons2pot.sh
+Extracts a single POT file out from many JSON files.

-# bulk_run-*
+# bulk_run-po2jsons.sh
-Scripts that automatize the process of CSV/POT file making and JSONs copy pasting
+Bulk translate of many JSON files using a single PO file.

 # bulk_run-upload-po2jsons.sh
-Scripts that automatically process JSONS (exported with oxy_json_exporter.php), translate them with a PO file and **UPLOAD** automatically in Wordpress!
+Scripts that automatically translates multiple JSON files (exported with _oxy_json_exporter.php_), translates them with a PO file and **UPLOAD** automatically in Wordpress!